Martially/community/contributors/design-proposals/volume-snapshotting.md

     1. New Volume API object

-        1. Currently, pods, PVs, and PVCs are API objects, but Volume is not.
+        1. Currently, pods, PVs, and PVCs are API objects, but Volumes are not.
 A volume is represented as a field within pod/PV objects and its details are lost upon destruction of its enclosing object.

         2. We define Volume to be a brand new API object, with a snapshot schedule attribute that specifies the time at which Kubernetes should call out to the volume plugin to create a snapshot.